Kazutaka333/FindLaneLines/writeup.md

 In order to draw a single line on the left and right lanes instead of many segments, I made the following modification to the draw_lines() function.
-1. Calculate 'a' and 'b' for each segment in terms of y = ax + b where 'a' and 'b' means slope and intersection on y axis.
+1. Calculate 'a' and 'b' for the segments found by hough line transform in terms of y = ax + b where 'a' and 'b' means slope and intersection on y axis.
 2. Check if 'a' (slope) is larger than 0.3 or smaller than -0.3.
-If it is not, exclude that 'a' from the later step of calculation since flatter line is not the lane line we are looking for and set the weighted average line off.
+If it is neither, exclude the segument from the later step of calculation since too flat line is not the lane line we are looking for and set the weighted average line off.
 3. Multiply a and b by the length of the segment.
 This is for putting more weights on longer segments than shorter segments when it calculates the weighted average of a and b.
 4. Group each 'a' and 'b' into left lane and right lane.
 5. Take the weighted average of 'a' and 'b' in left lane and right lane group.
 6. Draw two lines for left and right lane from the bottom of the image to the 2/5 of the image hight using y = ax + b calculated by the above steps.

 ### 2. Identify potential shortcomings with your current pipeline